Charge cycle

 A charge cycle is the process of charging a rechargeable battery and discharging it as required into a load.
 The term is typically used to specify a battery's expected life, as the number of charge cycles affects life more than the mere passage of time.
 Discharging the battery fully before recharging may be called "deep discharge"; partially discharging then recharging may be called "shallow discharge".

 A "charge cycle" is not a unit of time; the length of time spent charging or discharging does not affect the number of charge cycles.

 Each battery is affected differently by charge cycles.

-In general, number of cycles for a rechargeable battery indicates how many times it can undergo the process of complete charging and discharging until failure or starting to lose capacity.
+In general, number of cycles for a rechargeable battery (the cycle life) indicates how many times it can undergo the process of complete charging and discharging until failure or starting to lose capacity.

 Apple Inc. clarifies that a charge cycle means using all the battery's capacity, but not necessarily by discharging it from 100% to 0%: "You complete one charge cycle when you’ve used (discharged) an amount that equals 100% of your battery’s capacity — but not necessarily all from one charge.
 For instance, you might use 75% of your battery’s capacity one day, then recharge it fully overnight.
 If you use 25% the next day, you will have discharged a total of 100%, and the two days will add up to one charge cycle."